wp-plugins/flexmls-idx/README.txt

 == Changelog ==

+= 2.3.3 =

+* Minor update to the IDX slideshow widget to better support Facebook page integration

 = 2.3.2 =

 * Small Colorbox changes for the photo viewer for better viewing on Facebook pages
+* Fixed a bug with Property Type conditions on My/Office/Company slideshow widgets

 = 2.3 =